We believe U.S. workers have a right toPsychologically safe workplaceswhere our mental health is a priority.

 BE HEARD Act (Bringing An End To Harassment by Enhancing Accountability and Rejecting Discrimination in the Workplace) (HR 2148)

 Current law doesn’t do enough to stop discrimination, particularly for the most vulnerable workers.
-The BE HEARD Act strengthens and broadens discrimination laws, removes barriers for targets, and helps employers create incentives and accountability for safe workplaces:
+The BE HEARD Act strengthens and broadens discrimination laws, removes barriers for targeted and victimized employees, and helps employers create incentives and accountability for safe workplaces, including psychological safety:

 - It extends protections to all.
 Title VII of the Civil Rights Act doesn’t address workers in small businesses.
 This law would cover all employees regardless of business size plus independent contractors, volunteers, interns, fellows, and trainees — and add LGBTQ workers as a protected class.

-- It gives targets a fair chance in court.
+- It gives targeted employees a fair chance in court.
 Case law requires that harassment be “severe or pervasive” to win in court, often unattainable and that groping may not even fall under.
-The bill outlines what conduct is and is not unlawful to give guidance to the courts who’ve historically excused abusive conduct, blocking justice, and preventing others from speaking up.
+The bill outlines what conduct is and is not unlawful to give guidance to the courts who’ve historically excused psychologically abusive conduct, blocking justice, and preventing others from speaking up.

 - It promotes transparency.
 Acts of discrimination are most often kept private, furthered with agreements that mandate arbitration rather than lawsuits upon starting jobs.
 The bill would ban mandatory arbitration and non-disclosure agreements upon accepting a job.